mahamusharaf/TaskManagerApp/README.md

 # TaskManagerApp
-New web application for managing project tasks
+New web application for managing project tasks.
+ Providing an overview of the project and instructions for getting started